 I am a science writer and educator based in Los Angeles, CA.

-I currently work as a Discipline-Based Education Research (DBER) Fellow in UCLA’s Department of Life Sciences Core Education.
-In addition to teaching, I develop active-learning strategies for a large-enrollment introductory course in cell biology and physiology.
+I previously trained as a Discipline-Based Education Research (DBER) Fellow in UCLA’s Department of Life Sciences Core Education.
+In addition to teaching, I played a major role in developing a new highly structured introductory biology curriculum that infused active-learning strategies into large-enrollment courses.

 I received my PhD in Molecular Biology from UCLA and my BA degrees in Molecular & Cell Biology and Music from UC Berkeley.
 I love writing about all kinds of science and specialize in the life sciences, particularly cell biology and biochemistry.